pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Perspective
 -----------

-The class :class:`~eventsourcing.dcb.domain.Perspective` is an base class for different kinds of decision models.
-It defines an interface for defining consistency boundaries, for keeping track of a "last known position", and has methods for appending new decisions to an internal list, and for collecting all new tagged decisions.
+The :class:`~eventsourcing.dcb.domain.Perspective` class is an abstract base class for different kinds of decision models.
+It defines an abstract method :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary` that must be implemented by subclasses to return a :ref:`selector <DCB Selector>` or a sequence of selectors.
+It also defines a :data:`~eventsourcing.dcb.domain.Perspective.last_known_position` attribute for keeping track of the last known sequence number when a perspective is reconstructed from sequenced events.
+The consistency boundary of a perspective is used as a :ref:`query <DCB query>` when reading events that will be used to reconstruct the perspective.
+The consistency boundary and the last known position is used as an :ref:`append condition <DCB append condition>` when appending new events.

+The :class:`~eventsourcing.dcb.domain.Perspective` class also provides :func:`~eventsourcing.dcb.domain.Perspective.trigger_event` for creating and appending new tagged decisions to an internal list, and :func:`~eventsourcing.dcb.domain.Perspective.collect_events` for collecting all new tagged decisions.

 .. code-block:: python